fubicales2016/fogbowcloud.org/content/pages/install-opportunism.md

 ##Commonly these four services are run on the same machine
 ```

-You also need to configure:
+You also need to configure the Monitor:

 ```bash
 [GENERAL]